 6. Next pin the flap pieces right sides together and sew all three sides and leave the straight edge at the top un-sewn.
 Notch the edges to take out some bulk and turn right side out and press.
 Top stitch 1/4” from the edge on all three sides.

 7. Fold flap in half and find the middle.
-Using some small sharp scissors, make two holes to fit the snap through the main flap piece (the one with fusible fleece attached).
+Using some small sharp scissors, make two holes to fit the snap through the lining flap piece (the one with fusible fleece attached).
 Push prongs through and lock in place.
-Note: Do not cut and apply snap through the lining piece!
+Note: Do not accidentally cut through the liner to the outer fabric!
 Here is a tutorial on how to install a magnetic snap if you’ve never done this before and I’ve confused you at this point.

 8. Take piece #1 and #5 and with right sides together line up the raw edges around the curve.
 Pin in place and sew.